-The notification system is managed through Blackboard Connect, which allows District personnel to notify those enrolled of possible emergencies via text and voice messages to cell phones and emails and voice messages to home phones.
+The notification system is managed through the Global® CTITM Revolution application, which allows District personnel to notify those enrolled of possible emergencies via text to cell phones and emails.
 We strongly encourage all students and staff to sign up for this free service.
 The Emergency Mass Notification System is only used for emergencies; you will never receive spam texts or messages from the Police Department.
 Mass notification testing is conducted twice annually.
-To sign up, please visit the MyVCCCD Portal and under the "My Student Records" box, click "Maintain Emergency Alert Information."
+To sign up, please visit the MyVCCCD Portal, and under the "My Student Records" box, click "Maintain Emergency Alert Information."